 Cut Flower Gardens

 One of the many joys of gardening is being able to enjoy beautiful flowers in your own backyard.
 Bringing that splash of color indoors lets you enjoy the sights and scents of your garden while you relax in your home.
 Remember, some flowers hold up after cutting better than others.
-Roses often come to mind when people think of cut flowers, but there are many plants that can be grown in Florida gardens that will hold up beautifully in your home.
-Try any of these five warm-season flowering plants that will look great both in the landscape and a vase.
+Roses often come to mind when people think of cut flowers, but there are many plants that will hold up beautifully in your home.
+Try any of these warm-season flowering plants that will look great both in the landscape and a vase.

 Salvia

-Salvias aren't just for attracting butterflies and hummingbirds—they're perfect for a cut flower garden as well.
+Salvias aren’t just for attracting butterflies and hummingbirds — they’re perfect for a cut flower garden as well.
 An added bonus is that these beauties have no serious pests.
-With hundreds of annual and perennial species coming in an array of colors and sizes, you can easily find one (or more) to complement your landscape and your decor.
+With hundreds of annual and perennial species available in an array of colors and sizes, you can easily find one (or more) to complement your landscape and your decor.

 Zinnias

 An old favorite that works well in Florida gardens, zinnias are annuals with beautiful flowers that come in vivid colors like red, pink, yellow, and purple.
-In fact, this heat-loving flower comes in pretty much every color except blue.
-Zinnias not only provide you with a variety of colors to choose from to fill your vase, but with different forms as well.
-Some have a simple, single petal layer (looking similar to a daisy), while others have multiple layers, with a few cultivars resembling dahlias.
+In fact, this heat-loving flower can be nearly any color except blue.
+Zinnias vary in form as well.
+Some have a simple, single petal layer (resembling a daisy), while others have multiple layers, with a few cultivars resembling dahlias.

 Gerberas